The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 Dress in Layers for the Cincinnati Zoo Festival of Lights

-It can get REALLY cold while you are walking around the Cincinnati Zoo during Festival of Lights.
+It can get REALLY cold while you are walking around the Cincinnati Zoo during the Festival of Lights.
 It’s important to remember that you can always take off layers if you get too warm.

 Hats and gloves are also a MUST during your visit.
 You can also pack hand warmers if you tend to get really cold.